Cllr Sally-Ann Hart is a member of Rother District Council.

 In Private Law matters I have noted an alarming number of young fathers (in particular) with a mental health diagnosis seeking contact with their children.
 Again, it has come as no surprise to me to find out that too many of these fathers smoked cannabis in their teens.
 The resulting chaotic and inconsistent lifestyle has a negative impact on such a parent’s ability not only to adequately care for their child, but also to have a fulfilling relationship with their child.
 And their children suffer.

 The likes of Nick Clegg and George Soros should spend a day in their local Magistrates’ Court.
 It is not the proponents of legalisation who deal with the short and long term effects of cannabis misuse, but local communities and local authorities who are left to pick up the pieces.

 As part of their public health remit, local authorities are responsible for commissioning alcohol and drug interventions and services.
-Levels of drug taking in the Southeast are the third highest in England and Wales.
+The drug rehab in Orlando Fl says that the levels of drug taking in the Southeast are the third highest in England and Wales.
 The financial cost of problem drug use in the south east is estimated at approximately £1.8 billion per annum – which includes the costs of healthcare and crime, but does not include the costs of ‘looked after children’ which are borne by the local county councils.